whisthq/whist/protocol/README.md

 1. `<<session_id>>-client.txt`: These are the sorted logs for the client from that session_id
 2. `<<session_id>>-server.txt`: These are the sorted logs for the server from that session_id

+You will need an logz.io API key to use this.
+Please contact Phil to get this or to get an admin account so you can generate your own.
+After this, set an environment variable "LOGZ_IO_API_KEY" to your API key via:

+`export LOGZ_IO_API_KEY=<<your api key>>`

 Note: logz.io currently only retains logs for 5 days.
 That said, this will only return the logs from 5 days ago.